 Luckily, the holiday season offers a wealth of great ways to attract new supporters to your nonprofit.
 And since the holidays are fast approaching — the time to start planning is now!
 Whether you want to throw one massive gala or run a variety of smaller events, the following list of fundraising campaigns has something to suit every nonprofit this holiday season.

 Everyone loves an auction, and there’s a great reason for any nonprofit to try this fundraiser – it’s all profit!
 Ideally, items are donated to the cause by local businesses in exchange for free publicity.

 On the day of the event, the auction structure is flexible.
 You might arrange a traditional “live” affair with an auctioneer or a silent auction where attendees can add their bids to a list until a pre-determined end time.
-You can even combine this fundraiser with a dinner or cocktail party, making it a large-scale event that your donors and volunteers can look forward to and enjoy.
+In either scenario, you can streamline the event logistics using mobile bidding software.
+Beyond the auction itself, you can even combine this fundraiser with a dinner or cocktail party, making it a large-scale event that your donors and volunteers can look forward to and enjoy.

 If a fancy gala is too extravagant for your nonprofit, a smaller dinner party can also be an excellent fundraiser.
 The guest list for this more intimate event might include your board members, biggest donors, and most dedicated volunteers.
 You can also use low-budget advertising methods like email and social media to promote the event in your community.
 By keeping the event smaller and more low-key, it can be as much a holiday celebration for your inner circle as it is a fundraiser.